About the event

 All training runs meet at the Brownsville Picnic Area at 8:00 AM.
 This is an excellent way to familiarize yourself with the course, and run with a group at a relaxed pace.
 And if you've never been to the Manassas Battlefield before, this is also a great time to read the placards along the trail that provide historical reference of events during the early stages of the civil war.
 Water will be put out at the aid station locations.

-- Saturday, May 5 - 4 weeks before the event.
-Another ideal time for a 20 miler.
+- May 9 - about 4 weeks before the event.
+Another ideal time for a 20 miler

 These are rain or shine training runs.
 Because running in a pack is always funner then running alone on a treadmill.